The Ego and Mechanisms of Defence

 Have you noticed that in spite of a 25% devaluation since March, repeated warnings about a slow down & inflation from the Bank of England, and assurances that we will not get any favours from European leaders, there has not been a single public admission or mention of the idea that Brexit might have been a mistake or at least a misjudgement?

 How can that be?
 How come there is no frisson of doubt openly expressed in the face of events?
 How can so many continue to interpret what look like growing clouds of darkness as a new dawn?
 How can so many be sure that a unique event, never seen before, will play out in an advantageous manner?

 In short why is nobody saying, ‘wait a minute, this may not be such a great idea?’

-This is clearly a kind of blindness, driven by splitting and projection.
+This is clearly a kind of national blindness, driven by splitting and projection, all the stronger the further your community is from immigrants.
 We are about to leave the most sophisticated, visionary, organised free market place on the planet for some jingoist flag waving.
-It is the most regressionary and sustained act of mass suicide since the First World War.
+It is the most regressionary and sustained act of mass idiocy since the First World War.

 We need the help of the Freud family, Sigmund and his daughter Anna to understand this bizarre state of affairs.
 Eighty years ago in 1936 Anna Freud published ‘The Ego and Mechanisms of Defence’.